Midget-Dwarf | Commonly Confused Words

 etymology

-• In modern usage, midget is considered an offensive term, while dwarf is more acceptable within the context of medical terminology.
+• Midget is often considered an outdated or offensive term, while dwarf is medically recognized.

 © 2025 Lithium Lab Pte Ltd